-Lab grades will be penalized for lateness, and reading questions will not be accepted at all.
+Lab grades will be penalized for lateness.
 Lecture assignments will not be accepted after the due date.
 If you feel that you have exceptional circumstances that warrant an extension, you must meet with me during my office hours to discuss your situation.